mensfeld/passive_queue/README.md

 Passive Queue is a revolutionary background job processing system that achieves 100% success rate by never actually processing any jobs.
 It's the perfect solution for when you want all the benefits of a job queue without any of the messy complications of actually executing code.

-## Why Choose Passive Queue? 🎯
+## Why Choose Passive Queue?

 Embrace the zen of non-execution with features designed for the modern mindful developer:

-### 🎯 100% Reliable Non-Execution
-Every job you schedule is guaranteed to not run.
+- **🎯 100% Reliable Non-Execution** - Every job you schedule is guaranteed to not run.
 Zero false positives - your tasks will never accidentally complete.

-### ⚡ Blazing Fast Non-Performance
-Completes in 0ms every time.
+- **⚡ Blazing Fast Non-Performance** - Completes in 0ms every time.
 Infinite scalability since nothing scales faster than nothing.

-### 🔧 Drop-in Replacement
-Simply set Passive Queue as your queue adapter.
+- **🔧 Drop-in Replacement** - Simply set Passive Queue as your queue adapter.
 All your existing jobs will gracefully do nothing.

-### 📊 Advanced Non-Monitoring
-Real-time dashboard showing exactly how much isn't happening with detailed logs of non-executed tasks.
+- **📊 Advanced Non-Monitoring** - Real-time dashboard showing exactly how much isn't happening with detailed logs of non-executed tasks.

-### 🧘 Zen Mode Integration
-Built-in mindfulness features including `bundle exec be passive` for ultimate developer tranquility.
+- **🧘 Zen Mode Integration** - Built-in mindfulness features including `bundle exec be passive` for ultimate developer tranquility.

-### 💚 Zero Carbon Footprint
-The most environmentally friendly job processor.
+- **💚 Zero Carbon Footprint** - The most environmentally friendly job processor.
 When you do nothing, you consume nothing.

 ## Simple.
 Elegant.
 Nothing.